JeffersonLab/JANA2/docs/tutorial.rst

 Creating JObjects
 ------------------

-So far RandomSource has been emitting events with no data attached.
+So far :py:func:`RandomSource` has been emitting events with no data attached.
 Now we’d like to have them emit randomly generated ‘Hit’ objects which simulate the readout from a detector.
 First, we need to set up our data model.
-Although we can insert pointers of any kind into our JEvent, we strongly recommend using JObjects for reasons we will discuss later.
+Although we can insert pointers of any kind into our :py:func:`JEvent`, we strongly recommend using :py:func:`JObjects` for reasons we will discuss later.

 .. code-block:: console